 Of particular note is the act's addition of a privilege for the nonparty participant, though limited to the communications by that individual in the collaborative law process.
-Joint party retention of experts to perform various functions is a feature of some models of collaborative law, and this provision encourages and accommodates it.
-Extending the privilege to nonparties seeks to facilitate the candid participation of experts and others who may have information and perspective that would facilitate resolution of the matter.
+Joint party retention of experts such as mental health professionals and financial appraisers to perform various functions is a feature of some models of collaborative law, and this provision encourages and accommodates it.
+Extending the privilege to nonparties for their own communications seeks to facilitate the candid participation of experts and others who may have information and perspective that would facilitate resolution of the matter.
 This provision would also cover statements prepared by such persons for the collaborative law process and submitted as part of it, such as experts' reports.
 Any party who expects to use such an expert report prepared to submit in a collaborative law process later in a legal proceeding would have to secure permission of all parties and the expert in order to do so.
 This is consistent with the treatment of reports prepared for a collaborative law process as collaborative law communications.
-See Section 2 (2).
+See section 2(1).